Canavan Disease: Symptoms, Diagnosis, Information

 Canavan disease (CD) is caused by mutations in the gene for an enzyme called aspartoacylase and is a severe progressive inherited (genetic) disorder of the central nervous system (CNS).
 It is one of the infancy's most common cerebral degenerative diseases; it is a gene-linked, neurological birth disorder in which the brain's white matter degenerates into spongy tissue riddled with microscopic fluid-filled spaces.

 Canavan disease is one of a group of genetic disorders known as the leukodystrophies.
 These diseases cause imperfect growth or development of the myelin sheath, the fatty covering that acts as an insulator around nerve fibers in the brain.
 Myelin, which lends its color to the "white matter" of the brain, is a complex substance of at least ten different chemicals.
 Each of the leukodystrophies affects one (and only one) of these substances.

 Symptoms of Canavan disease, which appear in early infancy and progress rapidly, may include mental retardation, loss of previously acquired motor skills, feeding difficulties, abnormal muscle tone (floppiness or stiffness), and an abnormally large, poorly controlled head.

 Paralysis, blindness, or hearing loss may also occur.

 Although Canavan disease may occur in any ethnic group, it is more frequent among Ashkenazi Jews from eastern Poland, Lithuania, and western Russia and among Saudi Arabians.

 Clinical findings leading up to the diagnosis would include:

-- Physical findings including the triad of hypotonia (low muscle tone), macrocephaly (abnormally large head) and head lag in an infant age three to five months of age or older.
+- Physical findings include the triad of hypotonia (low muscle tone), macrocephaly (abnormally large head), and head lag in an infant aged three to five months of age or older.